simonsobs/ocs/docs/user/docker_config.rst

 In the remainder of this section we will go over our example.
 The first line defines the version of the docker-compose file format, which corresponds to the Docker Engine version you are running.
-You likely do not have to change this.
+You likely do not have to change this, unless you need a new feature available in a more recent version.

 Every block below ``services:`` defines a Docker container.
 Let's look at one example container configuration.
 This example does not represent something we